Could a vaccine train Kids' immune systems to fight brain cancer?

 Summary

-This study is testing a cancer vaccine called SurVaxM in children and young adults with aggressive brain tumors that have come back or progressed.
-The vaccine is designed to teach the body's immune system to find and destroy cancer cells that carry a specific protein called survivin.
-The main goal is to check the safety of the vaccine and see how well patients tolerate it, while also measuring its effects on the immune system.
+This early-phase trial tests a vaccine called SurVaxM in 35 children and young adults with brain tumors that have come back or are hard to treat.
+The vaccine is designed to teach the immune system to find and destroy cancer cells that carry a protein called survivin.
+Participants receive the vaccine as a shot under the skin every two weeks for six weeks, then every eight weeks for up to two years if the disease is stable.
+The main goal is to check safety and see how the immune system responds.

 Get updates